 In 2011, the Company entered into an agreement with Running Fox whereby the Company sold to Running Fox, subject to a NSR, the Company's remaining 50% interest in the Brett property.

-Consideration for this transaction consisted of a cash payment of \$1,000,000 and 3,000,000 common shares of Running Fox.
-In addition to this consideration, the Company retains a sliding-scale royalty on the property based on the price of gold as follows:
+Consideration for this transaction consisted of a cash payment of \$1,000,000 and 3,000,000 common shares of Running Fox at a fair value of \$900,000.
+The Company recorded a gain on sale of unproven mineral right interest of \$1,899,999.
+In addition to this consideration the Company retained a sliding-scale royalty (the "Brett Royalty") on the property based on the price of gold as follows: